Save Your Dunked Outboard

 On a four-stroke engine, change the oil two to three times through the procedure.
 On a two-stroke, run double oil for the first 10 hours.
 “In most cases, you’ll have a qualified marine technician doing this within 24 hours,” Wilkinson notes.
 But how about the person that’s deep in The Bahamas?
 “If his outboard goes under, the first thing is to rinse it with as much fresh water as possible, then fill it up with oil so nothing is exposed, wrap it up in trash bags and stow it in the bilge so it can be worked on.
 Any oil, even cooking oil, is better than no oil at all; you just don’t want dry steel parts that are open to rust.”

 Obviously, it’s best not to dunk your outboard.
 Most small outboards are attached with two clamps and two thumbscrews.
 A good tip involves running a wire or cable from the ear of one thumbscrew to the ear of the other, through a hole—either provided or drilled.
 Connect the cable with a small lock, and you’ve got something that prevents the thumbscrews from unthreading and also works as a theft deterrent.
 The thumbscrews will only twist so far before the cable stops them.
 Or, you can drill a hole through the engine bracket and the transom and drop a bolt through.

 Outboards can survive saltwater immersion for an amazingly long time.
 For example, a Yamaha 8-hp outboard sunk along with a sailboat in August of 1992 when Hurricane Andrew ripped through Florida.
-When the sailboat was salvaged, and the 8-hp motor recovered too.
+The sailboat was salvaged, along with an 8-hp motor.
 Using the same steps described above, the small engine started after just three pulls and was nicknamed “Old Crusty.”